nickgamb/Obake/README.md

     "body_blurb2_title": "Customer Identity",
     "body_blurb2": "Build secure, seamless experiences for your customers.", "body_blurb3_title": "Your technology can do more",
     "body_blurb3": "With over 6,000+ integrations, there's a good chance we can connect anyone that touches your organization to any technology they want to use.
 But what really sets us apart is the depth of our integrations.
-Explore how SAML, automated provisioning, and security analytics can make the apps you already use even better."
+Explore how SAML, automated provisioning, and security analytics can make the apps you already use even better.", "enable_factor_sequencing": "false"
   },
   "AllowedHosts": "*"
 }